Robust Inference for Convex Pairwise Difference Estimators: Introduction

 \item \textit{Bootstrapping}.
-Building on insights in \citet*{Cattaneo-Crump-Jansson_2014b_ET}, we develop a valid bootstrap-based distributional approximation for the debiased pairwise difference estimator rescaling the localization parameter.
+Building on insights from \citet*{Cattaneo-Crump-Jansson_2014b_ET}, we develop a valid bootstrap-based distributional approximation for the debiased pairwise difference estimator by rescaling the localization parameter.
 The nonparametric bootstrap distributional approximation exhibits a mismatch in its asymptotic variance under small bandwidth asymptotics.
 The mismatch is characterized by a known multiplicative factor involving the localization parameter $h_n$.
 As a result, bootstrapping the (debiased) pairwise difference estimator with a different localization parameter (namely, $3^{1/d}h_n$ rather than $h_n$) leads to a valid bootstrap-based inference procedure also under small bandwidth asymptotics. \end{enumerate}

-In combination, these three ideas enable us to offer a novel resampling-based inference method for (convex) pairwise difference estimators that are demonstrably more robust to a wider set of choices of the localization parameter $h_n$.
+In combination, these three ideas enable us to offer a novel resampling-based inference method for (convex) pairwise difference estimators that is demonstrably more robust to the choice of the localization parameter $h_n$ than methods based on \eqref{eq: Bandwidth Conditions}-\eqref{eq: Asymptotic Linearity - Bootstrap}.

 Our theoretical work is carefully developed to retain and leverage convexity of the objective function defining the pairwise difference estimator.
 This feature not only allows for fast implementation of the estimator and resampling-based methods, but also enables us to proceed under relatively weak conditions when obtaining theoretical results.
 When developing our theoretical results, we rely heavily on the foundational work of \cite{Hjort-Pollard_1993} and \cite{Pollard_1991_ET}, which we apply to the case of $U$-processes.